This is a short list of issues you will encounter if you try to use the native Android BLE stack directly…

 - We've created a feature request to allow for wildcards in the built-in ScanFilter class, to allow for more flexible scanning. https://issuetracker.google.com/issues/77544858.
 Unfortunately, Google closed it as working as designed.

-- For release 2.52.16, we have added a hack to get around this problem.
+- We have added a hack to get around this problem.
 However, it's possible the hack will stop working in future OS releases.

 - Every major OS release introduces new challenges with implementing BLE but M is particularly problematic...

 - Low-Energy scanning only returns results if (A) Location permissions are in your manifest, (B) new so-called "runtime permissions" are enabled (https://developer.android.com/training/permissions/index.html), and (C) Location services are on.
 (B) is a new requirement in Android M that forces a user to confirm "dangerous" permissions granted by (A).
 If (A) and (B) are fulfilled but (C) is not, SweetBlue falls back to classic discovery mode, which only returns device name and mac address as opposed to full advertising packets, but is better than nothing (for example if your device's name never changes and is somewhat unique, it may be enough to filter on - alternatively if you somehow know all the possible mac addresses of your devices or some pattern you could filter on that too).
 If either (A) or (B) are not enabled no scanning will work at all.
 As for why location is needed, technically your location could be ascertained by receiving advertising packets from bluetooth devices with known geographic locations.
 See BleManager.startScan() for more details.
 Anyway, BleSetupHelper guides you effortlessly through this painful process of making sure everything's enabled.